Even if the sun isn’t shining it’s still great to get outdoors and enjoy the view. Here are 7 things you can do at the

 While you might not be tempted to swim, there are still lots of ways to enjoy the beach in the winter.
 Here are a few ideas that will hopefully tempt you:

 - Walk: The most obvious way to enjoy the beach is to simply walk along the shoreline.
 At low tide, you can usually go pretty far along the intertidal zone.

 - Skip stones: Have you tried skipping stones lately?
 It’s a surprisingly addictive activity.
 It also provides plenty of opportunity for some friendly competition.

-- Let your kids and dogs run free: Even if you don’t need outdoor time, chances are that if you have kids or dogs in your house then you know how important it is for them to have a chance to run.
+- Let your kids and dogs run free: Even if you don’t need outdoor time, if you have kids or dogs in your house then you know how important it is for them to have a chance to run.
 The beach is a perfect location.
 There are lots for them to explore, while you sit on a log and sip a thermos of coffee.

 - Get some work done: I like editing on the beach.
-It’s particularly useful those awful first drafts.
-The view helps distract from the fact that my self-esteem has plummeted to the centre of the earth.
+It’s particularly useful for those awful first drafts.
+The view helps distract me from the fact that my self-esteem has plummeted to the center of the earth.

-- Free your feet: Even in the winter, the rocks and sand of the beach will warm up in the sunshine.
+- Free your feet: Even in the winter, the rocks and sand of the beach will warm in the sunshine.
 It’s the perfect chance to free your feet.
-They get tired of being cooped up all winter, and the weak winter’s sun will feel refreshing.
+They get tired of being cooped up all winter, and the weak winter sun will feel refreshing.

 - Enjoy the view: The view is such an obvious reason to head to the beach that it barely needs mentioning.
 Even in the winter, the view will stretch right to the horizon.